PizzaCrust/sqlcrypto/README.md

 SQLCrypto is a pure Rust port of [pysqlsimplecipher](https://github.com/bssthu/pysqlsimplecipher), a utility to decrypt and encrypt SQLite databases.

 ## ⚠ Incomplete encryption implementation ️⚠️
-Encryption works for databases that have reserves, however databases without them; cannot be encrypted.
+Encryption works for databases that have reserves, however databases without them cannot be encrypted with this library at this stage.
-Support for them will be added soon, however they will be more expensive to encrypt.
+Support for them will eventually come at the cost of performance.

 ## Performance
 SQLCrypto, by default, does not parallelize.
 You can enable parallelization support through enabling the `parallel` feature flag, significantly boosting performance.
 Additionally, the aes dependency crate allows you to use aesni, if you change some rustc flags; which will boost performance significantly.